jakac13/fitfolio-flutter/README.md

 - Employed the MVVM (Model-View-ViewModel) architecture pattern to improve scalability and maintainability of the codebase
 - Managed the application state using the Provider package to ensure a streamlined user experience
 - Cached images using the cached_network_image package for improved performance.

+## Future Features
+- Outfit Creation: With our app, you can create new outfits using your saved clothes.
+This feature will help you experiment with new looks and put together outfits that you may not have thought of before.
+- Tagging and Calendar: To help you keep track of what you've worn, our app also allows you to tag outfits with the date you wore them.
+You can then view your tagged outfits on a calendar, making it easy to see what you wore on any given day and plan future outfits accordingly.